i-doit/api-client-php/CONTRIBUTING.md

 ## Release new version

-… and publish it to [packagist.org](https://packagist.org/packages/bheisig/idoitapi).
+…and publish it to [packagist.org][packagist].
 You need commit rights for this repository.

 1. Bump version: `composer config extra.version <VERSION>`
 2. Update composer: `composer update`